What To Pack For

 Your B&R Safari

-Savvier these days since that first brush with the wilds, I’m happy to share what I’ve come to experience as essential items for a trip to the bush.
+Whether it’s your first or your fiftieth safari, our experts have shared a few of their essential must-pack items for any adventure.
 Hopefully, with the aid of this list, you’ll get to spend more time pondering the fact that a giraffe has the same number of neck vertebrae as a human, rather than obsessing over what you forgot to bring.

 There’s a broad range of safari experiences on offer these days.
 Your final checklist will depend on the nature of your safari – is it a walking safari, under canvas, incorporating a river trip, lodge based, five-star luxury or a grassroots eco-tourism experience?
 Outlined below is a guideline of essentials that will cover the basics.